Yemenite Jews: Final wave of emigration: 1990 to 2016

 A third wave of emigration from Yemen began in the late 20th-century, with the intercession of Human Rights activist and professor, Hayim Tawil, founder of the International Coalition for the Revival of the Jews of Yemen (ICROJOY) in 1988.
 Tawil was instrumental in bringing out from Yemen the first Jew to emigrate in 23 years, and who set foot in Israel in September 1990.
 He was followed by other families in 1992, with the greatest bulk of Jewish families arriving in Israel between 1993 and 1994.
 These new Yemenite Jewish immigrants settled mainly in Rehovot (Oshiyot), Ashkelon and Beer-Sheva.
 Other families arrived in 1995 and 1996.

 From August 1992 to July 17, 1993, Jews numbering some 246 persons moved to Israel from Yemen, via Germany, and some via the United States.

 A small Jewish community existed in the town of Bayt Harash (2 km away from Raydah).
 They had a rabbi, a functioning synagogue, and a mikveh.
-They also had a boys yeshiva and a girls seminary, funded by a Satmar-affiliated Hasidic organization in Monsey, New York, U.S. A small Jewish enclave also existed in the town of Raydah, which lies 49 km north of Sana'a.
+They also had a boys yeshiva and a girls seminary, funded by a Satmar-affiliated Hasidic organization in Monsey, New York, U.S. A small Jewish enclave also existed in the town of Raydah, which lies 49 km north of Sanaa.
 The town hosted a yeshiva, also funded by a Satmar-affiliated organization.

 In spite of hostile conditions in recent years for Jews still living in Yemen, Yemeni security forces have gone to great lengths to try to convince the Jews to stay in their towns.
 These attempts, however, failed, and the authorities were forced to provide financial aid for the Jews so they would be able to rent accommodations in safer areas.

 Despite an official ban on emigration, many Yemenite Jews emigrated to Israel, the United States, and the United Kingdom in the 2000s, fleeing anti-Semitic persecution and seeking better Jewish marriage prospects.
 Many of them had initially gone there to study but had never returned.
-There was essentially no Jewish population in Sanaʽa until the Shia insurgency broke out in northern Yemen in 2004.
+There was essentially no Jewish population in Sanaa until the Shia insurgency broke out in northern Yemen in 2004.
 In 2006 it was reported that a Jewish woman in Yemen who had spurned a Muslim suitor had not only been kidnapped and forced to marry him, but had been forced to convert to Islam as well.
-The Houthis directly threatened the Jewish community in 2007, prompting the government of President Saleh to offer them refuge in Sanaʽa.
+The Houthis directly threatened the Jewish community in 2007, prompting the government of President Saleh to offer them refuge in Sanaa.
 As of 2010, around 700 Jews were living in the capital under government protection.